ChenXiao61/Img_augmentor/README.md

 The augmented images may be useful for a region detection task, for example.

+## Licence and Acknowledgements

+Augmentor is made available under the terms of the MIT Licence.
+See [`Licence.md`] (https://github.com/mdbloice/Augmentor/blob/master/LICENSE.md).

 Image obtained from the ISIC Archive (image id = 5436e3abbae478396759f0cf download: <https://isic-archive.com:443/api/v1/image/5436e3abbae478396759f0cf/download>)

-Get it to reproduce the augmented images above like so:
+Get it to reproduce the augmented images above:

 ```python
 In [1]: import urllib